 The North Hillsboro Industrial Renewal Area includes land within the City of Hillsboro and Washington County.
-All land is located within the Urban Growth Boundary (UGB) of the Portland Metro region, and is designated as "Industrial" under the Hillsboro Comprehensive Plan map.
+All land is located within the Urban Growth Boundary (UGB) of the Portland Metro region and is designated as "Industrial" under the Hillsboro Comprehensive Plan map.
 It is anticipated that parcels located on unincorporated County land, but outside of City limits, will be annexed to the City and have City zoning applied at time of redevelopment over the duration of the Plan.

-The Area encompasses 71 tax lots and a total of 1,090 acres including existing public street rights of way.
+The Area (as amended in 2023) encompasses 125 tax lots and a total of 1,281 acres including existing public street rights of way.